Huzaifa-Ahmed11/MATLAB_CrackFile/README.md

 P.S.
-If setup hang in step 1-7 then force to close it and start setup again from step 1
+If setup hang in step 1-7 then force to close it and start setup again from step 1.

 P.S.2
-During update/change of already working Matlab there is no need to execute step 3 Step 8 might be necessary to repeat (if during update/change of Matlab file  "libmwlmgrimpl.dll"  was overwritten) If after update/change you get error during startup of Matlab then first try to redo the step 8
+During update/change of already working Matlab there is no need to execute step 3 Step 8 might be necessary to repeat (if during update/change of Matlab file  "libmwlmgrimpl.dll"  was overwritten) If after update/change you get error during startup of Matlab then first try to redo the step 8.

+P.S.3
+After downloading files from google drive than follow these steps from 0.